Cadasta/decision-records/DR_0003_supporting-phone-numbers.md

 - An SMS is sent to the phone including a one-time code that needs to be entered on the site to verify the account.
 - An SMS is sent to the phone including a one-time code to reset the password.
 The account owner enters the verification code along with the phone number on the platform site to be able to reset the password.
-- A verification code is sent to both the old and the new phone number to change the phone number for the account.
-To effectively change the number, the account holder must enter both verification codes along with the corresponding phone number on the platform site.
-The SMS to the old phone number includes a shortlink to lock the account in case of an account breach.
-The SMS should also provide a point of contact to Cadasta so that we can take necessary action.
+- When the phone number is changed, a verification code is sent to the new number.
+The code must be entered on the site the verify the new number.
+An additional SMS is sent to the existing phone number advising of the change and directing the user to contact their project manager/owner if this is unauthorized.
+This is a generic message that includes only a point of contact at Cadasta; none of the user's or project manager's identifying information is included.

 ## Consequences